 - review of your documentation for accuracy and completeness;

-- filling-out the various application forms;
+- filling-out the application forms you need (in Spanish);

 - the service also provides ad-hoc advice and troubleshooting (if needed), as you move through the application.